GracesGames/TurnBasedShooterKit/docs/index.md

 <br/>
 Available in the [Unreal Engine Marketplace](https://www.unrealengine.com/marketplace/turn-based-shooter-kit)

-The Turn Based Shooter Kit is an easy to use template for creating first person turn based shooter type of games!
+The Turn Based Shooter Kit is an easy to use template for creating first-person turn-based shooter type of games!
+While the kit uses sprite visuals and a shooter setting, the logic can easily be applied to 3D models and a fantasy setting.

 Supports PC.
 Tested on Windows and Mac OS.